 Please note that no solution can completely clean or protect against bacterial infections like conjunctivitis (pink eye).
 If you suspect your lenses may have been contaminated, discard them immediately and consult your ophthalmologist.

-Hydrogen peroxide solutions require slightly more effort, but also provide effective disinfection.
 These solutions require the use of a special case, which contains a catalytic disc.
 When the hydrogen peroxide solution comes into contact with the disc, a chemical reaction is set in motion, and the peroxide is eventually neutralised, reducing it to a simple saline solution by the end of the storage period.
 Without being neutralised, the hydrogen peroxide can cause a great deal of pain and irritation, so it’s critical to allow the lenses to soak for at least 6 hours.
+Read more about safely using peroxide solutions here.
 One benefit of peroxide solutions is that they are completely preservative free, thanks to this chemical reaction.
 Ask your optician if this method of cleaning is right for you.